What Is Supplemental Pay? All You Need To Know

 Conclusion

-Supplemental pay allows employers to incentivize, reward, and retain top talent while aligning pay with performance.
-It must be managed carefully through goal-setting, performance tracking, regular evaluation and adjustment.
-When structured appropriately, supplemental pay can benefit both the organization and its employees.
+Supplemental pay allows employers and human resource departments to incentivize, reward, and retain top talent while aligning pay with performance.
+It must be managed carefully through goal-setting, performance tracking, regular evaluation, and adjustment.